If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 Overall, the Tennessee Thread-Waisted Ant is an important part of Ohio’s ecosystem and plays an important role in maintaining the health of our forests and woodlands.

-4. Hairless Rover Ants
+4. Hairless Rover Ant

 The Hairless Rover Ant (Brachymyrmex patagonicus) is an ant species native to the United States.

-As with all ants, the Hairless Rover Ant lives in colonies, with a single queen laying eggs and multiple workers caring for her young.
+Like all ants, the Hairless Rover Ant lives in colonies, with a single queen laying eggs and multiple workers caring for her young.

-5. Reddish Carpenter Ants
+5. Reddish Carpenter Ant

-The reddish carpenter ant is one of the more common types of ants in Ohio.
+The reddish carpenter ant is one of the more common ants in Ohio.
 As its name implies, it has a reddish-brown body and is about 1/4 inch long.
 Its head, legs, and antennae are darker than its body.

 To get rid of them, it is best to locate and destroy the nest by removing all the wood the ants have infested.